 The basis for the payment of a performance bonus is the achievement of predetermined targets.
 The vesting period is one calendar year.

 The targets are set separately for each vesting period.
 These short-term bonuses are determined on the basis of the achievement of the company’s financial and strategic targets.
 Furthermore, part of the bonuses may be based on other targets of the company or its service areas, or personal targets.
 Personal targets vary depending on the person’s position.

 Long-term remuneration systems

 The long-term incentive plan is directed to 70 key employees, in the maximum, including the members of the Group Management.
-The rewards to be paid on the basis of the performance periods 2016 and 2017 correspond to the value of an approximate maximum total of 1,000,000 Lehto Group Plc shares including also the proportion to be paid in cash, on the share price level on the date of the plan resolution, if all key employees belonging to the target group decide to convert their performance bonuses entirely into the shares.
+The rewards to be paid on the basis of the performance periods 2016-2018 correspond to the value of an approximate maximum total of 1,000,000 Lehto Group Plc shares including also the proportion to be paid in cash, on the share price level on the date of the plan resolution, if all key employees belonging to the target group decide to convert their performance bonuses entirely into the shares.